ericktai/pm-proxy/README.md

 <b>You also need to use <a href="https://marketplace.stackmob.com/module/html5" target="_blank">StackMob's Hosting service</a></b> because it can support the AJAX calls properly (special logic on StackMob web servers).
 Only `proxy.html` needs to be on the hosting service.
 All your other HTML files can live on your servers.

+You will also need a <a href="http://www.github.com" target="_blank">GitHub</a> account for use with the Hosting service.

 ## Installation Instructions